sumitnce1/J2EE/README.md

-# J2EE
+# Result System
-This Repository in Java web development Project.
+This project is Nalanda College of Engineering Result System.